jivyCoder/JWAddressPickerView/README.md

 # License

-JWPickerView is released under the MIT license.
+JWAddressPickerView is released under the MIT license.
 See [LICENSE](https://github.com/jivyCoder/JWPickerView/blob/master/LICENSE) for details.